flub78/multitenant/doc/code_review_checklist.md

 * By pair programming
 * When code is commited
 * When a file has never been reviewed (allocate some time for catching up)

+# Tools to support code reviews

+It is possible to use code reviews tools like github pull requests.

+A simple convention to keep track of code reviews is just to insert a comment inside the file:

+    /**
+     * @reviewed 2022-01-18
+     */

+With that it is easy to check if a file has been reviewed or not and if there is not to much time between the latest changes and the latest review.
+Ideally the latest review should have the same date than the latest change.